Department of Psychology

 PSY 458.
 Grad School Prep.
 (3 Credits)

-(3) A. Prerequisite: Junior or senior standing in Psychology; or departmental approval.
+(3) A. Prerequisite: Psychology majors only and PSY 258 or departmental approval.
 Hands-on workshop for students intending to pursue graduate education in the near future.

 PSY 476.
 Psychology of Trauma.
 (3 Credits)

-Prerequisites: ENG 101, 101R, 102 (B), or HON 102; PSY 240 or PSY 250 or PSY 250W or 308, or Departmental Approval.
+Prerequisites: ENG 101, 101R, 102 (B), or HON 102; PSY 240 or PSY 340, and PSY 308, or Departmental Approval.
 Topics include trauma and trauma-related assessment and interventions from diverse clinical perspectives.
 Emphasis will be on the applications of theoretical viewpoints to a variety of posttraumatic situations with a transtheoretical approach to clinical scholarship on trauma.

 PSY 477.
 Psychology of Intellectual and Developmental Disabilities.
 (3 Credits)

-(3) A. Prerequisites: PSY 240 or 250 or 250W, PSY 308, PSY 408, and PSY 280 or 312; or departmental approval.
+(3) A. Prerequisites: PSY 240 or 340, and PSY 308 or PSY 408, and PSY 280 or 312; or departmental approval.
 Survey of developmental disabilities, including causes, impacts on the individuals and their families, and intervention approaches, as well as broader topics such as education, service delivery approaches, and ethics.

 PSY 490.
 Clinical Psychology.
 (3 Credits)